-Lately at WW we’ve been discussing how what and how we eat affects our weight loss journey.
-This post focuses strictly on the what: incorporating foods rich in protein, calcium and vitamin D to improve our bone and muscle strength.
-This soup, from NYT food columnist Martha Rose Shulman, is a good example.
-It has protein from white beans and lots of calcium from kale.
-The recipe is designed for busy weeknights when you don’t have the time or energy to cook.
+It should come as no surprise that what we eat and how we eat affects our overall health and weight loss success.
+This post focuses strictly on the what by incorporating foods rich in protein, calcium and vitamin D to improve our bones and muscle strength.
+The recipe, from NYT food columnist Martha Rose Shulman, is an excellent example.
+It has protein from white beans and lots of calcium from kale, plus it's designed for busy weeknights when you don’t have the time or energy to cook.

 I made the process even faster and easier: I bought a tub of Trader Joe’s Mirepoix, (aka chopped celery, onion and carrot), which eliminated any chopping.
 I also used chicken broth instead of water.
-Choose your poison, so to speak, but either way, this is delicious, low-WW-Point soup.
+Choose your poison, so to speak, but either way is delicious.
 Best of all, your bone-strengthening dinner is ready in about a half hour.
-And your weight loss progress going into the holidays remains right on target.
-Eat soup, lose weight and get ready to hang the mistletoe!
+And your post-holiday healthy-eating resolutions will be right on track.
+Eat soup, lose weight and get ready for the Super Bowl.
+Go Chiefs!

 1 Tbsp. olive oil 1 medium onion, chopped 1 large carrot, chopped 1 stalk celery, chopped Salt to taste 2 garlic cloves, minced 1 14-oz. can chopped tomatoes, with juice 6 cups water (I used reduced-sodium chicken broth) 1 Tbsp. tomato paste 1 tsp. dried oregano 1 medium Yukon gold potato (about 6 ounces), diced 1 bay leaf 4 cups stemmed and chopped Tuscan or lacinato kale 1 15-oz. can cannellini beans, rinsed and drained Freshly ground pepper Parmesan cheese for serving